THEY ALWAYS SCARED ME – now I can’t say how I really feel

 However, there are other direct ways that only the V experiences (list below).
 Cover-ups are used by all categories of Vs : single women, financially dependent mothers, children, the elderly, and abused men – to not show weakness.
 Shame silences.

 • All blatant abuse is done with no concern for the physical or mental well-being of the victim.
 Even ‘loved ones’ have no real or separate existence.
 Vs are just an extension of the Perp’s internal world, experienced as part of themselves, like one of their own limbs.
 Narcissistic mother to child: “Put a sweater on, I’m cold!”

 👺 Most Perps totally believe they have a right to control, put down, manipulate.
 They consider it legitimate to exert power over others, and that weak people deserve to be put in their place – because weakness is to be despised.
+By extension any weakness in themself has to be eradicated!
 Besides, they say Vs are ‘asking for it’ by being pathetic.
 So there’s no reason for the P to change!